gkulasik/grpc_assistant_server/README.md

 Will stop the service, git pull the latest changes, and rebuild the docker container.

 ### Set the protos source
 The service and grpcurl need to know where the proto files are.
 The docker container **cannot** see files outside of its local directory.
-There are two options to the service with access to local proto files.
-Getting the protos config right is the most difficult part to ensure the command and execute endpoints work correctly.
+There are two options to provide the service with access to local proto files.
+Getting the protos config right is the most important part to ensure the service works correctly.

 #### Option 1
 Copy proto files/directories into the directory created by git clone.
-Docker and the service will have access to its directory and any child directories.
+Docker and the service will have access to its directory and any child directories. grpcurl commands will only work within the service directory from the command line due to the proto file paths being part of the command.

 #### Option 2 (Preferred)
 Provide access to directories outside of the service directory via docker-compose volumes.
 This is already partially configured in the docker-compose.yml file.